arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 1. After sign in, the **Windows Azure** node is populated with the resources in your Windows Azure subscription.

-1. Expand the **Windows Azure** node, right-click the **Web Sites** node and select **Add New Site**.
+1. Expand the **Windows Azure** node, right-click the **Web Sites** node and select **Add New Site...**.

 	![Add new site](Images/add-new-website.png?raw=true)

 	_Add new site_

 1. In the **Create site in Windows Azure** dialog box, provide the following information:
-	- In the **Site name** box, enter an available name for the web site.
+	- In the **Site name** box, enter an available name for the Web site.
 	- In the **Location** drop-down list, select the region for the web site.
-This setting specifies which data center your web site will run in.
+This setting specifies which data center your Web site will run in.
 	- In the **Database server** drop-down list, select **Create new server**.
 Alternatively, you can select an existing SQL Server.
 	- In the **Database username** and **Database password** boxes, enter the administrator username and password for the SQL Server.
-If you selected a SQL Server you have created previously, you will be prompted for the password of the previous SQL Server account you created.
+If you selected a SQL Server you have created previously, you will be prompted for the password.

 1. Click **Create** to create the web site.